City of Corry Property Taxes

 Who Collects Taxes In Corry?

-The Treasurer of The City of Corry.
-Our current tax collector is Levi Kelly and his contact info is as follows:
+The Treasurer of The City of Corry, Levi Kelly, and his contact info is as follows:

 Where Can Property Taxes Be Paid?

 Property taxes can be paid with a check via mail or can be paid in person at the City offices located at:

 How can I get my property reassessed?